focarica/SudokuBot/README.md

 4. Download chromedriver

-    If you using Chrome version < 115, please follow this link and install your version:
+    If you using a version of Chrome < 115, please follow this link and install your version:

     [Chromedriver until version 115](https://developer.chrome.com/docs/chromedriver/downloads)